kolinsturt/kolinsturt.github.io/_posts/2013-04-01-sha_using_openssl.md

 ## SHA using OpenSSL

 In this post you're going to hash data using Secure Hash Algorithm - SHA.
 SHA is a one-way message digest mechanism that actually refers to a group of hash functions that often correspond by a version number.
 SHA-1 produces 160 bit, or 20 byte output and is similar to MD4 and MD5.
 SHA-2 included 256 and 512 block sizes, while SHA-3 uses the same block sizes as SHA-2, but was completely redesigned from previous SHA versions based off of predicated attacks.
 Generally you want to use 256 or 512 block sizes as it's more secure.
-In [this tutorial](https://collinbstuart.github.io/lessons/2013/05/01/hashing_algorithms_in_core_foundation/), I covered using SHA512 using the Common Crypto library.

 SHA-1 has major weaknesses.
 It is not approved for production cryptographic implementations.
 You should not for applications relying on security.
 [1](https://www.schneier.com/blog/archives/2005/02/cryptanalysis_o.html) [2](http://2012.sharcs.org/slides/stevens.pdf).